 Even though I write cycling gear reviews and link you to the best stores that sell gear, I’ve long found that the right products are far down the list of what will make you faster and help you ride more.
-For the most part, accomplishing those two things requires discipline more than money, especially in a time of great uncertainty.
+For the most part, accomplishing those two things requires discipline more than money.

 While I update them periodically, I wrote two posts back in 2015 that still hold up well today about 10 ways to ride faster, roughly in order of what provides the biggest benefit to getting faster.

 Part 1 goes through the top 6 ways and is mostly about training and technique.
 Some of these require spending some money but many don’t.

 Part 2 is about gear and kit and covers the next 4 ways, two of which require spending serious money on products to make you faster.

 I’ll shamelessly refer to those and other posts I’ve written as I work through the rest of this one.

 Get mentally fit – Setting riding goals – speed, distance, how often, along with other performance measures, milestones, trips, events, etc. – and keeping a positive mindset through the ups and downs of a season will make you faster with whatever gear you currently have.

 Don’t believe me?
 Research has shown it to be the case.

 It does take a personal commitment of time, mental energy, and perhaps an app or a coffee-money level subscription to a tracking tool like Training Peaks to keep you progressing along.
 There are a good number of links in my Part 1 post about riding faster that can help you set the right kind of goals, stay positive, and show you why this works.

 Train with a plan – Once you have goals, a positive mindset, and a commitment, then having and following a plan designed to achieve and support them can provide a huge boost to your speed and power, ability to ride longer, and the thrill and achievement you get from riding.